 - A large cutting width of 54 inches

-- Fuel capacity of 3.5 gallons prevents frequent refilling
+- Fuel tank capacity of 3.5 gallons prevents frequent refilling

 - Does not cut thick grass with ease

-With its large cutting deck and padded seat, the Ariens IKON-X is our runner-up zero turn mower.
+With its large cutting deck and padded seat, the Ariens Edge is our runner-up zero turn mower.

-The machine has a 23 horsepower engine, which is slightly smaller than our first pick.
-However, it’s equally powerful as it averages a speed of 7 mph and 3 mph in reverse.
+The machine has a 21.5 horsepower engine (or 726cc), which is slightly smaller than our first pick.
+However, it’s equally speedy.
+It averages a speed of 6 mph and 3 mph in reverse.
+Ariens mowers are made in Wisconsin – a state with a long lineage of quality machine manufacturing.

-The cutting deck is also a bit smaller at 52 inches, and is fabricated from 10-gauge steel.
+The cutting deck is also a bit smaller at 52 inches, and is created from fabricated 10-gauge steel.
 The good thing about this construction is that it maximizes airflow, which translates to more precise cuts.
+Another reason why this mower is a favorite is because it can be used even on uneven terrain.
+The commercial-style hanging deck allows you to mow even on such bumpy surfaces.

 Better yet, the Ariens zero turn mower offers you 3 steel cutting blades.
 You’ll be able to select from 13 different cutting positions by simply turning a dial.
 We recommend using the 4.5-inch option for the first cut of overgrown grass and the 1.5-inch for the final finish.